 In this section, we will discuss details regarding the PDU (Power Distribution Unit) ports.
-To edit PDU ports, open any PDU CI & invoke “Edit” mode via the main menu: DataCenter -> Power Units -> Power Units:
+To edit PDU ports, open any PDU CI & invoke “Edit” mode via the main menu: Infrastructure -> Power Units -> Power Units

 Power Unit/PDU Port Connectivity